Big retailers failing to cut fuel prices in line with wholesale cost, RAC warns

 The wholesale cost of petrol has fallen by 20p since early June, according to the RAC.

-Yet UK retailers continued to increase their prices in June and only dropped their pump prices by an average of 9p during July, the firm said.
+Yet UK retailers continued to increase their prices in June and only dropped their pump prices by an average of 9p during July, the organisation said.

 This means drivers filling up at the end of July average of 183p per litre could be paying almost £9 a tank more than they should be.

-Equally, the firm said drivers should now be paying about 182p per litre for diesel – nearly £6 a tank lower than the end of July average of 192p per litre.
+Equally, the RAC said drivers should now be paying about 182p per litre for diesel – nearly £6 a tank less than the end of July average of 192p per litre.

-The “big four” supermarkets – Tesco, Asda, Morrisons and Sainsbury’s, along with several other suppliers – have been facing criticism for failing to reduce their prices in line with falling wholesale costs.
+The “big four” supermarkets – Tesco, Asda, Morrisons and Sainsbury’s, along with several other suppliers – have faced criticism for failing to reduce their prices in line with falling wholesale costs.

 “What ought to have happened is that the biggest retailers cut their prices more significantly on a daily basis, given the wholesale price of petrol has fallen steadily over the last eight weeks.”